Postdoctoral Associate - Iowa State University

 Qualifications: An earned PhD in soil science, agronomy, natural resources, agricultural or civil engineering, environmental science, or similar program.
-The candidate should have knowledge and/or experience in soil and water monitoring.
+The candidate should have knowledge and/or experience in soil and water quality assessment including monitoring and modeling and a background in utilizing GIS.
+A familiarity with nutrient related issues in row-crop agriculture is preferred.
 A record of scholarly publications, including author/coauthor of peer-reviewed publications is strongly preferred.
 The candidate must be self-motivated and have a demonstrated record of working in multi-disciplinary teams.

 Salary: Competitive and commensurate with experience.

 Effective: Applications accepted until the position is filled.